ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/build-a-web-app-to-use-a-machine-learning-model.md

   name: Python3
 ---

-# Build a Web App to use a Mchine Learning model
+# Build a web app to use a Machine Learning model

 In this section, you will train an ML model on a data set that's out of this world: _UFO sightings over the past century_, sourced from NUFORC's database.